. . . in and around Park Slope

 - * Walk across the Brooklyn Bridge – a time-honored NYC tradition; the best

-- * TimeOut Brooklyn – For more ideas
+- * TimeOut Brooklyn – for more ideas

 Local venues that feature live music . . .